sighingnow/jekyll-gitbook/_pages/IVR.md

     > ---

 ### Create your Entry Point mapping

-⚠️**Your Entry Point has already been mapped for you.
-You can skip this step.**

 1. Click on Provisioning > Entry Point Mapping [Show Me](https://webexcc.github.io/../../../assets/images/IVR/openEPmap.gif){:target="\_blank"}
 2. Click new mapping